vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 I'm a week in this trajectory.
 And it's made me realize I never actually chose software development.
 It was a necessity.
 A necessity to obtain financial freedom and to leave a situation I didn't want to be in.
 A necessity for others because I was good at building the things they needed.
 A necessity for others as they needed an inspirational light.

 But I never chose it for myself.
 I never chose to be a software developer.
-I never chose to be the leader.
+I never chose to be a leader.

 It was just expected of me.
 I was on a journey to learn more about myself, and this was just a phase of my life